ItsK1tty/w1tchdocs/docs/source/reference.rst

    :linenos:

    if fs.is_file_empty("test.txt") then
-      system.log_warning("The file is empty.");
+      system.log_warning("The file is empty.") else
-   else
-      system.log_warning("The file is not empty.");
+      system.log_warning("The file is not empty.") end
-   end

 dir_check(``dir``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Checks if directory exists, and if not, create it.
+Checks if directory exists, and if not, creates it.

 **Parameters:**